Peoples' United Revolutionary Movement: Activities

 Soon after its formation, the movement began conducting armed operations against the Turkish government.
 On May 6, 2016, HBDH attacked a Gendarmerie General Command base in Giresun Province in northeastern Turkey.
 According to news reports, a roadside bomb exploded, targeting a Gendarmerie vehicle.
 HDBH claimed responsibility for the attack on May 8, stating that three gendarmes died in the attack, as well as the Base Commander, who was the intended target.
 This was inconsistent with the Odatv release, which reported only 1 casualty.

 Since its initial attack, the Joint Command of the Peoples' United Revolutionary Movement has claimed responsibility for several more attacks in the region, primarily targeting Turkish soldiers or gendarmes.
 The tactics employed by the alliance are very similar to those used by the PKK.
 The most notable attack came on July 19, just 4 days after the 2016 Turkish coup d'état attempt.
 HBDH reported that they had killed 11 riot police in Trabzon Province at 08:30 that morning.
 The HBDH report is consistent in time and location to an attack reported by Doğan News Agency, in which "unknown assailants" fired on a police checkpoint.
 This report states that 3 officers were killed and 5 were injured, along with a civilian.

+On the night of January 16th, 2025, HBDH's Atakan Mahir Militia set alight a municipal bus in Sarıyer, Istanbul.
+The following night, a bomb attack by HBDH's Sinan Dersim Militia was carried out in Akdeniz, Mersin, which injured an estimated 8 soldiers.